lemonnuggets/movie-manager/README.md

 # movieman

 A python script that to manage your movie folder.
-(Only tested on Windows)
+(Windows Only)

 ## Features